AbuchiKings/Universal-School-API/README.md

 * [Fee Payment and Integrated Zoom API](feePaymentList-zoom_readme.md)

 ## About The API
+The code for this API is hosted in a private repository.

-The API itself can be found [here](https://universal-school-system.herokuapp.com/).
+The sample API itself can be found [here](https://universal-school-system.herokuapp.com/).

 This API is specifically designed for powering the universal school mobile application.
 The application ensures that schools can hold lectures and carry on other essential school activities in a virtual environment.